Packera obovata: Description

 Packera obovata is an erect perennial herb growing to a height of up to 2 ft.
 It has fibrous roots and a basal rosette of leaves up to 1 ft across.
 The basal leaves are mid-green and hairless, circular, oval or obovate in shape and have crinkly toothed margins.
 The leaf stalks are about the same length as the leaf blades, green or purplish in colour and usually hairless; some have slight winging and may be cobwebby-pubescent.
 The flower stalk may also be cobwebby at the base, and bears two or three alternate pinnatifid leaves with irregular lobes.
 It is topped by a flat-headed panicle, each individual flower-head being up to 0.75 in in diameter.
-The flower-head has a single row of linear-lanceolate green bracts, eight to sixteen yellow ray-florets and a central mound of orange-yellow disk florets.
+The flower-head has a single row of linear-lanceolate green bracts, eight to sixteen yellow ray-florets and a central mound of orange-yellow disc florets.
 Both ray and disk florets are followed by brown achenes set in tufts of white hair.
 The achenes are dispersed by the wind, and the plant can also spread by vegetative growth from stolons or rhizomes.